Haivision/srt/docs/API.md

 * I: If set on a group, it will be taken and managed exclusively by the group

-* +: This option is also allowed to be set individually on a group member socket through a configuration object in `SRT_SOCKGROUPCONFIG`.
+* +: This option is also allowed to be set individually on a group member socket through a configuration object in `SRT_SOCKGROUPCONFIG` prepared by `srt_create_config`.
 Note that this setting may override the setting derived from the group.

-Options that are marked with + can be set option values through the configuration object prepared by `srt_create_config`.

 This option list is sorted alphabetically.
-Note that some options can be either only a retrieved (GET) or specified (SET) value.

 | OptName            | Since | Binding |   Type    | Units  | Default  | Range  | Dir | Entity |